Courtesy Mike Heath in America

 And Grocott's hunch, before the engine has even been tried in a bike, is that Australia could be onto a winner. " A number of Australian engines have failed to come up to expectations in the past so one has to be cautious, but this new engine certainly looks to have great potential for success", said Grocott.

-Track test will soon tell all, of course, in respect of its performance and reliability, and final judgement must be reserved until then, but in the minds of its manafacturers there is no doubt that it will be a big and successful challenger to the world's existing speedweay/dirtrack engines.
+Track test will soon tell all, of course, in respect of its performance and reliability, and final judgement must be reserved until then, but in the minds of its manufacturers there is no doubt that it will be a big and successful challenger to the world's existing speedweay/dirtrack engines.

 The engine is known as the Hejisun - from the Hejisun Engineering Company in Sydney.
-It takes its name from its owners, developers and manafacturers, brothers Hector and Jim Sunderland.
+It takes its name from its owners, developers and manufacturers, brothers Hector and Jim Sunderland.
 They are two of five brothers from the Sunderland family who have been involved in motorcycling all their lives.
 Colin Sunderland is a former speedway rider from the Westmead (Sydney) era of Bob Sharpe and Jim Airey (when he was just begining his career) and Bob Sunderland rode speedway at Kembla Grange (Wellongong) before moving to Wegga where he is a motorcycle retailer and sponsor of Michael Stormonth.

 The prototype will be sent down to Bob to have it track tested by Stormonth.
 It is scheduled to make its public Dirt track meeting on January 29th in the hands of Stormonth.
 Its introduction to speedway is about certain to be handled by MGW touring team captain and former Australian test rider dave Mille.